Skip to main content

 • correct connection to the database;

-• optimality of database queries;
+• writing optimal database queries;

 • database schema and structure;